-1. The prefolded forms length does not have to be identical to the forms length printed (as specified in the printer's define forms).
+1. The prefolded forms length does not have to be identical to the forms length printed (as specified in the defined forms).
 For example: A 3-inch form may have been prefolded with three forms between folds (a 9-inch prefolded length).
 2. Roll forms cannot be stacked.
-For these and other applications you must have suitable post-processing equipment installed and enabled on the printer, which disables the stacker.
+For these and other applications you must have suitable postprocessing equipment installed and enabled on the printer, which disables the stacker.